-Eldorado has requested, and Sparton has agreed to a one-year extension on the Eldorado Option Agreement.
-In consideration for the extension, Eldorado has agreed to carry out a minimum of 4,000 metres of additional drilling as a new option commitment.
+Eldorado requested, and Sparton agreed to a one-year extension until December 16, 2023 on the Eldorado Option Agreement.
+In consideration for the extension, Eldorado has agreed to carry out a minimum of 4,000 meters of additional drilling as a new option commitment.
 The additional drilling will test several geochemical (till) anomalies, as well as follow-up holes on positive results from the recently completed 2022 drilling program.
 All other material terms of the Eldorado Option Agreement remain unchanged.
 Under the terms of the Eldorado Option, Eldorado has the right to require Sparton to participate in a new joint-venture in which Sparton will hold a 25% interest, or buy-out Sparton's 25% interest for \$1.8 million adjusted for the Consumer Price Index at the time Eldorado makes the election, in which case Sparton will be granted a 2% Net Smelter Return Production Royalty ("NSR"), and 50% of the NSR can be purchased by Eldorado for \$2.5 million at any time.
 Eldorado would also be responsible for the royalty payable to the original vendors under the buy-out option if it elects the buy-out.

-In 2022, Eldorado completed 11 diamond drill holes totaling 4,745 metres.
-In 2023 Eldorado planned approximately 8000 meters of additional drilling at Bruell in 21 holes.
+In 2022, Eldorado completed 11 diamond drill holes totaling 4,745 meters.
+In 2023 Eldorado planned approximately 8000 meters of additional drilling at Bruell in 21 holes and completed an additional 9430 meters of drilling in 18 holes in the first quarter of 2023 with some positive results.
+The decision whether or not to exercise the option by Eldorado is expected in Q4 of 2023.